DarwinRuiz/node-webrest-server/README.md

 ## Usage

 Once the server is up and running, you can interact with the RESTful API using tools like Postman or curl.
-Refer to the API documentation generated with Swagger for more details on available endpoints.

 **Note:** Ensure your SQL Server database is running, and the connection configuration is correct.